BurntSushi/rebar/METHODOLOGY.md

 be user facing programs.

-I eventually settled on (3) because it became obvious that neither the patterns nor the haystack could not be passed as process arguments due to their size.
+I eventually settled on (3) because it became obvious that neither the patterns nor the haystack could be passed as process arguments due to their size.
 So, some kind of format to encode the parameters would be needed.
 But which format?

-A natural format to choose here would be JSON, due to its ubiquitous support in a variety of programming environments.
+A natural format to choose here would be JSON due to its ubiquitous support in a variety of programming environments.
 But as mentioned in a previous section, I wanted to keep runner programs as simple as I could.
 This doesn't just include the source code itself, but also the operation, maintenance and